Corporate Governance

 Basic Policies for Strategic Shareholdings and Exercise of Related Voting Rights

 The Board of Directors regularly confirms the relative value of the strategic shareholdings and whether the benefits and risks of such holdings are commensurate with their capital cost, and sell shareholdings that are not significant or if there is a risk of damage to shareholder interests.
-In FY2023, the Company sold all or part of 30 stocks for 21.6 billion yen (market value).
+In FY2024, the Company sold all or part of 11 listed stocks for 14.2 billion yen (market value).
 Furthermore, the Board of Directors regularly examines the significance of strategic holdings and the return on investment.

 The exercise of voting rights of strategic shareholdings is decided upon reviews by operating companies on the content of the proposal and is appropriately implemented in a way that will maximize shareholder interest.
 To be specific, the content of the proposal is to be checked by the investment application department and the investment control department, and approval will be given to proposals which are considered not to pose any threat to the maximization of interest of these operating companies as shareholders.